salmankhan302/Interactive-Sales-Table/sales_data_filter_presentation.md

 2. Upload your sales CSV file using the provided button.
 3. Use the sidebar filters to narrow down your data.
 4. The main panel displays the filtered results in an interactive table.

+---

+## Let's test the aap

+1. Click this link to open the aap  https://drsalmansaleem.shinyapps.io/interactive_sales_table/
+2. Link of project at git https://github.com/salmankhan302/Interactive-Sales-Table
-5. A sample_superstore.csv file is provided at git to test the aap
+3. A sample_superstore.csv file is provided at git to test the Aap
-6. URL link to the Aap http://127.0.0.1:5066/
+4. Upload the sample_superstore.csv file and start playing with filters.

 ---